sunkusaarthak/Appc/README.md

 # Appc
-It is a Application Developed by us (Appc Community) in android for solving the problems of students in college
+It is a Application Developed by us (Appc Community) in android for solving the problems of students in college, contains many features